Stuycs-K/p03-final-09f-wus-lij/PROPOSAL.md

 # Intentions:

-Basic 2-player game.
+Basic number guessing game.
 1 player waits for a challenger and another player accepts, starting a game between the two.

 # Intended usage:

-Basic matchmaking system for 2 players
+Play a lot of guessing games

 # Technical Details: